jdbsolution/knight-tour/README.md

 ### Closed Tour

-The knight's final move must land on a square that can legally return to the starting square.
+The knight's final move (step 63) must land on a square that can legally return to the starting square.

 https://jdbsolution.github.io/knight-tour/closed.html